tygore587/DiscordBirthdayBot/archive/Ideas.md

+Using the bot also for other birthdays other than the on the server itself.

+# Ideas
+## Idea
 was es können soll:
 	- nuzter zu einer bday liste hinzufügen [Datum {01.01.1990 / 02.02.}, Name/username]
 	- nutzer aus liste löschen